Elma Muros: Career

 She holds several Filipino records: 57.57 seconds for the 400 m hurdles, 5346 points for the heptathlon (set at the 1998 Asian Games), 3:40.9 minutes for the 4×400 metres relay, 25.05 seconds for the indoor 200 metres and 6.11 m for the indoor long jump.

 She was a two-time PSA Athlete of the Year, winning the award in 1993 and 1995.
 She attended Far Eastern University in Manila.

 Since her retirement in 2001, Muros-Posadas has appeared several times on the reality television show Survivor Philippines.
-In 2011, Elma landed a role in her very own biographical and loosely-based independent movie directed by Paul Soriano, "Thelma", who won best director in the 30th Luna Awards with his direction in this movie.
-Elma's life and a combination of many provincial athletes and their lives and struggles were portrayed by famous Filipina actress, Maja Salvador, who won Best Actress in the 30th Luna Awards played the lead role for, "Thelma", as Thelma.
-The movie won Best Screenplay and Best Cinematography in the 30th Luna Awards.
+In 2011, Elma landed a role in her very own biographical and loosely-based independent movie directed by Paul Soriano, Thelma, who won best director in the 30th Luna Awards with his direction in this movie.
+Elma's life and a combination of many provincial athletes and their lives and struggles were portrayed by Maja Salvador, who won Best Actress in the 30th Luna Awards played the titular role for Thelma.
+The movie won Best Screenplay and Best Cinematography in the same awards.

 On April 23, 2017, Elma received the first-ever Palarong Pambansa Lifetime Achievement Award during the national games’ opening ceremony.
 According to Rappler's Fidel Feria's article, Department of Education Assistant Secretary, Tonsito Umali said that the "8-time gold medalist for long-jump in the Southeast Asian Games – was chosen by virtue of her winning “local and international competitions, and for inspiring local athletes” through her success.